-Monday Lecture time 5:00pm - 6:00pm Location Lecture Theatre A1 Tuesday 11:00am - 12:00pm Lecture Theatre A1 Wednesday 4:00pm - 5:00pm Lecture Theatre A1 CREDIT A satisfactory performance in the laboratory, tutorials and homework are required for a passing grade in this physics course.
-5% Prior to class electronic tests (30 out of 36 for full marks) 10% Tutorial.
-Marks for active participation and an 'honest attempt' at two of the assigned questions before the session.
-Maximum grade can be achieved for participation in 10 out of the 11 sessions.
-20% Term Tests 10% each Test A in Week 4 (Date/time to be announced) Test B in Week 8 (Date/time to be announced) 15% Laboratory (5% lab book checkpoint marking; 10% Two laboratory reports assessment grade based on your highest marked attempt) 50% Final examination three hours.
-Date to be announced FINAL EXAMINATION The final examination will be a three-hour written exam: date/time/place to be advised.
+Monday Lecture time 09:00 - 10:00 12:00 - 13:00 Location Lecture Theatre C1 Lecture Theatre C1 Wednesday 09:00 - 10:00 $12:00 - 13:00$ Lecture Theatre C1 Lecture Theatre C1 Friday 09:00 - 10:00 $12:00 - 13:00$ Lecture Theatre C1 Lecture Theatre C1 CREDIT A satisfactory performance in the laboratory, tutorials and homework are required for a passing grade in this physics course.
+5% Prior to class electronic tests (30 out of 36 for full marks) 10% Tutorials.
+Marks for active participation and a pretutorial exercise or 'honest attempt' at assigned questions before your tutorial session.
+Maximum grade can be achieved for participation in 10 out of the 12 sessions.
+Pre-tutorial work in Week 1 will be accepted after the session.
+20% Term Tests (10% each) Test A in Week 4 (Wednesday17th March) Test B in Week 8 (Wednesday 12th May) 15% Laboratory(5% lab book checkpoint marking/laboratory participation; 10% Two laboratory reports assessment grade based on your highest marked attempt) 50% Final examination (three hours).
+Date to be announced.

+The following numbers should be considered as a guide to the expected grades under normal circumstances.
+The School reserves the right to adjust mark/grade conversions, if necessary.
+Please note that for all invigilated assessments (tests and exams) worth 33% and above, failure to obtain a mark of at least 40% will result in a final grade no higher than an R at 100 and 200 level, and a C- at 300 level.
+Grade: A+ A A- B+ В B- C+ $\mathbf{C}$ C- D E Minimum mark %: 90 85 80 75 70 65 60 55 50 40 0 FINAL EXAMINATION The final examination will be a three-hour written exam: date/time/place to be advised.
 This will count 50% toward your final mark in the course.
 It tests your grasp of the lectures, problems completed in tutorials, and reading material.
 Bring your own calculator.
 Calculators must be approved - look out for announcements on how to get this done.
-A satisfactory performance in the Exam is required for a passing grade in this course.
-Previous years exam papers are downloadable from the library website and available on LEARN.
+Previous years exam papers are downloadable from the library website and will be made available on LEARN closer to the examination period.
 TERM TESTS Over the course of PHYS101 there will be two Term tests to be completed on campus.
 These tests will be one hour long and in total will be worth 20% of the course grade.
 The key goal of these tests is to provide you with feedback on the status of your understanding.
-These tests are planned to occur in Week 4 and 8 of the Semester.
+These tests are planned to occur on 17th March and 12th May.
 Further information will be given in lectures.
 LECTURERS / TOPICS As noted above PHYS101 is taught in two streams.
 Adrian McDonald will teach four weeks of lectures in Term 1, Simon Brown will teach the next five weeks of lectures and Martin Allen will teach the last three weeks of lectures.

-Mechanics, Conservation principles, Fluids.
+Mechanics and Conservation Principles

-Prof Adrian McDonald Beatrice Tinsley Room 317, Phone x92064 12 lectures (Term 3)
+Prof Adrian McDonald Beatrice Tinsley Room 317, Phone x92064 11 lectures

+(Term 1)

-Coordinate systems; vectors; projectile motion; circular motion; Newton's Laws; friction; potential and kinetic energy; Conservation of energy and angular momentum; Moment of Inertia; Fluid statics; Fluid Dynamics.
+Coordinate systems; vectors; projectile motion; circular motion; Newton's Laws; friction; potential and kinetic energy; Conservation of energy and angular momentum; Moment of Inertia

 Relevant text: Vol. 1 Chapter 2-10, 13, 14

-Thermodynamics

------------------------

-Prof. Simon Brown Rutherford Room 610, phone x94255 15 lectures

-(Term 3 and 4)

-Simple harmonic motion; reflection and transmission of waves; sound waves; superposition of waves; interference; work, heat and temperature; first law of thermodynamics; transfer of heat; heat engines; 2nd law of thermodynamics; entropy.
+Prof. Simon Brown Rutherford Room 610, phone x94255 15 lectures (Term 1 and 2) Simple harmonic motion; reflection and transmission of waves; sound waves; superposition of waves; interference; work, heat and temperature; first law of thermodynamics; transfer of heat; heat engines; 2nd law of thermodynamics; entropy.
 Relevant text: Vol.1 Chapter 16-18, 19 - 22.